|

 Delivering the sealed unit to the container yard (CY)

-You must prepare all required shipping documents
+You must prepare all required paperwork

 At the destination, your consignee must: